-The district is responsible to prepare the initial draft for submission to the local legislative delegation.
+The district is responsible for preparing the initial draft for submission to the local legislative delegation.
 Some important points for the preparation of a charter codification bill are as follows:

-- A charter codification bill is a local bill and must meet the notice requirements of article III, section 10, of the Florida Constitution, and ch.
+- A charter codification bill is a local bill and must meet the notice requirements of article III, section 10, Florida Constitution, and ch.
 11, F.S. - All local bills must be accompanied by the proof of publication, a completed and signed Local Bill Certification Form, and a completed and signed Economic Impact Statement.

-&lt;sup>110 Ss.
+112 Ss.
 189.022, 189.031(5), F.S.

-&lt;sup>111 For an example of bill coding, see ch.
+113 For an example of bill coding, see ch.
 2014-22, Laws of Fla.